OnTitansShoulder/ontitansshoulder.github.io/docs/Linux/Concepts/Linux_Foundation_System_Admin.md

 #### User Mode

-Each process executing in user mode has its own memory space, parts of which may be shared with other processes; except for the shared memory segments, a user process is not able to read or write into or from the memory space of any other process.
+Each process executing in user mode has its **own memory space**, parts of which may be shared with other processes; except for the shared memory segments, a user process is not able to read or write into or from the memory space of any other process.

 Even a process run by the root user or as a setuid program runs in user mode, except when jumping into a system call, and has only limited ability to access hardware.

 #### System (Kernel) Mode

-CPU has full access to all hardware on the system, including peripherals, memory, disks, etc. If an application needs access to these resources, it must issue a system call, which causes a context switch from user mode to kernel mode.
+CPU has full access to **all hardware on the system**, including peripherals, memory, disks, etc. If an application needs access to these resources, it must issue a system call, which causes a context switch from user mode to kernel mode.
 This procedure must be followed when reading and writing from files, creating a new process, etc.

 Application code never runs in kernel mode, only the system call itself which is kernel code.
 When the system call is complete, a return value is produced and the process returns to user mode with the inverse context switch.